wso2/integration-studio-examples/api-management/1-role-based-auth.md

 You can start from the [tutorial overview](README.md).

-The next tutorial is on [Blacklisting a user/application](2-blacklisting.md).
+The next tutorial is on [Blocking a user/application](2-blocking.md).